markusressel/fan2go/README.md

   # A user defined ID, which is used to reference
   # a sensor in a curve configuration (see below)
   - id: cpu_package
-    # The type of sensor configuration, one of: hwmon | file
+    # The type of sensor configuration, one of: hwmon | file | cmd
     hwmon:
       # A regex matching a controller platform displayed by `fan2go detect`, f.ex.:
       # "coretemp", "it8620", "corsaircpro-*" etc.